 It is almost time for my 6 month follow up appointment with my oncologist Dr.Bloom.
 I cannot believe it has already been 6 months.
 A lot has happened since my last day of chemo back on Christmas Eve 2014!
 One of the most obvious is hair!!!
-I now have hair, enough to color and cut.
-I will post pics below.
-I finally got my fist haircut, a fohawk!!!
-I can now check that off my bucket list!
+I now have hair.
+I finally got my fist haircut to try and make it look a little decent.
 Part of me wanted to just let my hair grow and not touch it.
-It’s been a long time since I have had virgin hair, but, it was growing in really curly and I thought it was time to trim it up.
 I love my haircut but short hair isn’t me.
-I’m used to my long blonde locks!
+I’m used to my long blonde hair.
 It’s been a roller coaster of emotions with this whole hair thing.
 First I had to get used to being bald and looking like a cancer patient everywhere I went.
 I finally got used to that and it really became who I was.
-Then when my hair grew back in, long enough to not have to wear a wig or scarf, I had to get used to that, whatever it was.
+Then when my hair grew back in, long enough to not have to wear a wig or scarf, I had to get used to that, whatever that was.
 A cancer survivor look I guess.
-Short enough for people to know that it just grew back but long enough to not “look” like a cancer patient.
+Short enough for people to know that it just grew back but long enough to not “look” like a current cancer patient.
 The transitions are a lot harder than most people think.

 This experience has really put life into perspective for me.
 Slow down.
 Be in the moment.
 Be present.
-Take time to smell the roses.
 Really.
 Make time for those who matter.
 Be kind ALWAYS Learn to say no. Put God first.
 Make family priority.
 Travel.
 Laugh a lot.
 Don’t go to bed mad.
 Challenge yourself.
 Face your fears.
-Grow and always learn.
+Grow and ALWAYS learn.
 Don’t wait for the right time for anything.
-Meet lots of people.
 Take risks.
 Take care of yourself.
 Work hard.
 Play hard.
 Watch less TV.
 Its just not worth it in the end.
-Except for great movies like “The Butler” because I just saw, IN PERSON, Forrest Whitaker at the Los Angelos airport (LAX) about 10 minutes ago and I’m still a little star struck as I’m finishing up this post.
-Ha!
+Except for movies like “The Butler” because I just saw Forrest Whitaker at the Los Angelos airport (LAX) about 10 minutes ago and I’m still a little star struck as I’m finishing up this post. lol

 Oh and…Forrest Whitaker!